florian-h05/linux_openhab-misc/README.md

 #### [Signal](https://signal.org/) is a secure and trusted [open-source](https://github.com/signalapp) messenger.

 Currently it supports:
-* sending messags to one recipient
+* sending messages to one recipient
 * listing identities
 * trusting identities
-* integrated addressbook
+* integrated address book

 ### How to setup:
 Please have a look at [this guide](/doc/SIGNAL-CLIENT.md).